 Apply one coat of high-solids water-based primer using a brush, pad or floor finish applicator, which is a tubular foam pad on the end of a long handle.
 Let the primer dry overnight before proceeding.

 The best paint to use is latex porch and floor enamel, but if you need a color that isn't available, you can also use interior enamel followed by one or two coats of clear polyurethane finish for protection.
-Apply the paint by moving the applicator along the wood grain and avoid perpendicular strokes, which make unsightly streaks.
+Apply the paint by moving the applicator parallel to the boards' length, and avoid perpendicular strokes, which make unsightly streaks.

 For best results, consider screening the first coat after it dries and tacking off the dust before you apply the second coat.
 If you use interior enamel and coat that with polyurethane, screening the first coat of polyurethane before you apply the second gives a smooth, glossy finish.